 Best Technical Indicators for Day Trading

 As a day trader, your career revolves around making short term trades and taking some quick gains.
+This can be very profitable for experienced traders and a nightmare for inexperienced traders.

 The difference between experienced day traders with the inexperienced ones is that the former have mastered key strategies of trading.
 Some have expertise in fundamental trading while others are experts in technical analysis.
 Others are experts in the two methods.